Migrant shipwreck tragedy highlights dangers of Mediterranean crossing

-Authorities and local residents save a migrant during a large-scale rescue operation on the island of Kythira Source: AAP / Ippolytos Prekas/AP
+Authorities and local residents save a migrant during a large-scale rescue operation on the island of Kythira (AAP) Credit: Ippolytos Prekas/AP

 By Allan Lee